 ORANGE, Calif., Feb.
-17, 2021 / -- Dana Reed, the Mayor Pro Tem for the City of Indian Wells, and Gregg Hart, Santa Barbara County Supervisor, have been selected to lead the Los Angeles – San Diego – San Luis Obispo (LOSSAN) Rail Corridor Agency (Agency) Board of Directors (Board) in 2021 and provide oversight of key initiatives outlined in the LOSSAN Agency's annual business plan.
+17, 2022 -- Gregg Hart, Santa Barbara County Supervisor, and Jewel Edson, Solana Beach City Council Member, have been selected to lead the Los Angeles – San Diego – San Luis Obispo (LOSSAN) Rail Corridor Agency (Agency) Board of Directors (Board) in 2022 and provide oversight of key initiatives outlined in the LOSSAN Agency's annual business plan.

-Reed and Hart will guide the Board and provide oversight for key initiatives outlined in the LOSSAN Agency's annual business plan for fiscal years 2021-22 and 2022-23.
-The business plan identifies the LOSSAN Agency's major goals and objectives for management of the Pacific Surfliner intercity rail service, as well as the budget necessary to administer, market, and operate the service.
+Hart and Edson will guide the Board and provide oversight for key initiatives outlined in the LOSSAN Agency's annual business plan for fiscal years 2022-23 and 2023-24.
+The business plan identifies the LOSSAN Agency's major goals and objectives for management of the Pacific Surfliner intercity rail service, as well as the budget necessary to administer, promote, and operate the service.

 The LOSSAN Agency is governed by an 11-member Board composed of officials representing rail owners, operators, and planning agencies along the LOSSAN rail corridor between San Diego and San Luis Obispo.

 The Pacific Surfliner travels along a 351-mile coastal rail route through San Diego, Orange, Los Angeles, Ventura, Santa Barbara and San Luis Obispo counties, serving 27 stations.
 It is the busiest state-supported intercity passenger rail route in the United States.
 To learn more and plan a trip, visit pacificsurfliner.com.

 About the LOSSAN Rail Corridor Agency